 A reporting tool, or software reporting tool, is a system that takes in data from various sources and extrapolates it in tables, charts, visual presentations, and other styles so that the information is easier to parse.
 For example, Tableau reporting tools use data blending and drill-down to help users look for variations and/or patterns.

 What are the types of reporting tools?

-There are many types of reporting tools, such as dashboard software, data visualization software, scorecarding tools, and ad-hoc report writers.
-Dashboard software lets you put the reports that matter most to you front-and-center; data visualization software is all about turning data into something visually-oriented that users can easily read; scorecarding tools is all about performance data so you know who your high achievers are, and ad-hoc report writers create various styles of reports in-the-moment for companies who have ever-changing needs.
+There are many types of reporting tools, such as dashboard software, data visualization software, scorecard tools, and ad-hoc report writers.
+Dashboard software lets you put the reports that matter most to you front-and-center; data visualization software is all about turning data into something visually-oriented that users can easily read; scorecarding tools are all about performance data so you know who your high achievers are, and ad-hoc report writers create various styles of reports in-the-moment for companies who have ever-changing needs.

 What are BI tools?

 BI tools pull data from various sources and visualize it in a way that users find useful.
 BI tools may gather, organize, and analyze data into meaningful reports that can be printed or redistributed in some way.